GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a United Kingdom National Health Good Practices Guide (UK NHS GPG) compliant platform as a service (PaaS) environment suitable for ~~the collection, storage, and retrieval of cardholder data.
-It showcases a common reference architecture and demonstrates the proper handling of credit card data (including card number, expiration, and verification data) in a secure, compliant, multi-tier environment.~~ This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a United Kingdom National Health Good Practices Guide (UK NHS GPG) compliant platform as a service (PaaS) environment suitable for the collection, storage, and retrieval of healthcare data.
+It showcases a common reference architecture and demonstrates the proper handling of health related data in a secure, compliant, multi-tier environment.
+This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

-This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with UK NHS GPG requirements.
-This solution provides a baseline to help customers deploy workloads to Azure in a UK NHS GPG compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.
+This reference architecture, associated control implementation guides, and threat models are intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
+Deploying an application into this environment without modification is insufficient to completely meet the requirements of the UK NHS Class 3 or better baseline.
+Please note the following:

+- The architecture provides a baseline to help customers deploy workloads to Azure in a NHS-compliant manner.
-Achieving UK NHS GPG-compliance requires that an accredited Qualified Security Assessor (QSA) certify a production customer solution.
-Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.
+- Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components